yaniv10501/messenger/README.md

 ## Contribute

-This is an open source project, every contribution or feedback will be appriciated !
+This is an open source project, every contribution or feedback will be appreciated !